 Nassau in the Bahamas; the modern world!

-This is the HIS 135 course syllabus (home page).
-On this page, you will find important information about the course and the links to the course assignment schedules.
+This is the HIS 135 course syllabus (home page) where you will find important information about the course and the links to the course assignment schedule.

 General course purpose